 Two way traffic roads; one way roads with one lane – 80km/h

-As indicated by road signs
+Expressways are indicated by the road signs.

 Speed Limits for Motorbikes